Scandal

 Speaking of tyre levers, I was fortunate to bump into the eminent bottom doctor Sir Harvey Bumstead at the golf club the other day.
 Lord, what an awful drag!
 Golf, I mean, not Sir Harvey.

-Actually, Sir Harvey's not the most sparkling of company, but he's typical of the kind of bigwig one get to jostle elbows with whilst teeing off on the seventh.
+Actually, Sir Harvey's not the most sparkling of company, but he's typical of the kind of bigwig one gets to jostle elbows with whilst teeing off on the seventh.
 Interestingly he told me that he's got my solicitor - the Cocksure fellow - pencilled in for some kind of rectal procedure next Tuesday, and he very charitably invited me to pop along and lend a hand, so to speak.

 And that, in case you were wondering, is where the tyre lever will come in - it is my intention to give the chap the kind of injunction that will permanently change the way he walks.
 And no amount of taramosalata will put a smile on his face after that.